JingMatrix/semi-discrete-Wasserstein-barycenter/README.md

 The above build command will build an executable `build/test`, for which one can do some experiments.
 Either the user can provide his own data, or he may use the `python3` script `data/randomdata.py` to generate some random data.
-Feel free to modify this script for his own interest.
+Feel free to modify this script for one's own interest.

 ## Copyrights